gissleh/ngn4/readme.md

 It's usable right now, and I hope the examples provide enough information if you're looking for something like this.
 The MIT licence and disclaimer. applies, however.
 It does not come with any samples, and is not intended to generate a specific type of name.

-There's no sample repository at the moment.
-If someone with know-how about the legal aspects of listing names that are part of potentially trademarked or copyrighted fictional material does so, I'll gladly contribute to it and link it from here.
-Let me know on the email address associated with this user, or issue tracker.
-I think the way to go for a quality and quantity "everything under the sun name generator" would be a crowd-sourced public repository of names.

 ## Loaders
 A loader is what turns formatted samples into structured data the algorithm can compile into usable data.
 The examples here are basic, as the algorithms provide loader examples relevant to them.